 McDonald’s is the leading fast-food chain in the United States and around the world.
 With the company operating within the food service industry, the COVID-19 pandemic sent the stock to multiyear lows early on.

-However, that has already changed in a big way, with the stock making nearly a full recovery since the start of the pandemic.
+However, that has already changed in a big way, with the stock making nearly a full recovery since the start of the crisis.

-While the shutting down of the economy in the U.S led to dramatic reductions in sales for McDonald’s, that trend proved to be short term.
+While the shutting down of the economy in the U.S led to dramatic reductions in sales for the fast food chain, that trend proved to be short-term.
 As the economy reopened, same-store sales began to skyrocket, starting the stock’s recovery.
-Now, growth seems to have normalized and the stock is acting as though the pandemic never happened.
+Now, growth seems to have normalized and the stock is acting as though COVID-19 never happened.

 Beyond the strong COVID-19 recovery, McDonald’s is a long-term play with incredible potential.
 There are perks to being the largest fast-food chain in the world.
 As a result of its longstanding leadership in fast food, the company has brand equity and an economic moat that are impossible to discount.

-Moreover, McDonald’s isn’t just a consumer services stock; it also fits perfectly within the dividend stocks category.
+Moreover, McDonald’s isn’t just a services stock; it also fits perfectly within the dividend stocks category.
 The company has consistently shown its appreciation for its investors through the payment of dividends every quarter for quite some time now.
-The company has increased its dividend annually for the past nine years, even managing to maintain this record throughout the COVID-19 pandemic.
-Although it doesn’t have the highest dividend yield on the market, the figure comes in at 2.47%, which is nothing to sneeze at.
+The company has increased its dividend annually for the past nine years, even managing to maintain this record throughout the coronavirus.
+Although it doesn’t have the highest dividend yield on the market, the figure comes in at 2.19%, which is nothing to sneeze at.

 McDonald’s has built a company that has made it through some of the toughest economic times in history.
 Consistent smart moves by management and its standing as a household name in the U.S. have given McDonald’s a level of resilience that’s not often seen in the food service industry.

-All in all, when talking about McDonald’s, you’re talking about the largest and most iconic fast-food chain in the world.
-With the strong recent revenue growth, a history of investor appreciation, and a leadership role within the consumer services industry, McDonald’s stock is one to pay close attention to.
+All in all, when talking about McDonald’s, you’re talking about one of the largest and most iconic companies in the world that has become the top consumer choice for warm food that’s served up quickly.
+With the strong recent revenue growth, a history of investor appreciation, and a leadership role within the hospitality and services industry, MCD stock is one to pay close attention to.

 3. Costco (NASDAQ: COST)